Water Operations FAQ

 If customers notice their water discoloured we suggest running the cold-water tap (preferably a laundry tub or bath tub tap with no screen) for approximately 5 - 10 minutes to clear any discolouration.

 An appointment can be booked for an operator to attend your house and shut the water off.
 Please contact the Water & Sewer Operations to make an appointment.
-If it is an after-hours emergency please call the after-hours number.
+If it is an after-hours emergency please call the after-hours number located at the very bottom of this webpage.

 If you need your water service turned on or off for any reason a $25.00 service charge applies for each visit during regular working hours.
 A $75.00 service charge applies for each visit after regular working hours.
 Only Clearview Township Water Operations staff are authorized to turn services on and off at the property line.